From chewy chocolate to decadent pies, tasty ice cream to crunchy popcorn, finding a treat is as easy as pie at these sweet shops in Indiana

 Candy, Popcorn and Honey, Oh My!

 In Edinburgh, groups get in some tasting during the factory tour at Not Just Popcorn, which makes more than 240 popcorn flavors, including dill pickle and chocolate mint cappuccino.
 The retail store is next door.
 In Merrillville at Chicagoland Popcorn, the “Popcorn Flavor Superstore,” the top seller is the Chicagoland Mix, a combination of cheese and caramel popcorn.
 New among the 125 flavors are Chicken Bacon Ranch and Jalapeno Spinach Dip.

-Across the road is the massive Albanese Candy Factory, a colorful wonderland where free group tours show the “World’s Best Gummies” and other treats being made right before your eyes, samples included.
+Just across the road is Albanese Candy Factory, a colorful wonderland where free group tours show the “World’s Best Gummies” and other treats being made right before your eyes, samples included.

-For something a bit nontraditional, make a trip to Newfangled Confections in Indianapolis and try the Frittle.
+For something a bit nontraditional among sweet shops in Indiana, make a trip to Newfangled Confections in Indianapolis and try the Frittle.
 As they say, “This ain’t your grandma’s brittle.”
 Frittle combines the peanut-buttery sweetness of brittle with peanut fudge.
 The result is a “kinder, softer brittle” with a crispy-creamy texture and just a hint of salt.

 With all the yummy treats being turned out by factories and kitchens in towns big and small, every day can be a holiday on a tour through Indiana.
-Throw calories to the wind while indulging on the road—and, for icing on the cake, be sure to bring some goodies back home as sweet memories of your trip.
+And, for icing on the cake, be sure to bring some goodies back home as sweet memories of your trip.

 If you’d like more great group travel ideas in Indiana, check out the Indiana Group Tour Planner and be sure to Subscribe to Leisure Group Travel to stay up to date with our latest travel news.